Madrid Xanadú: History

-Xanadu's Counterpart
+North American version

-In 2004, The Mills started to build its counterpart, American Dream (formerly named Meadowlands Xanadu) in New Jersey.
+On 29 September 2004, The Mills Corporation started to build its American counterpart, Meadowlands Xanadu in New Jersey.
 However, ownership changes and countless delays plagued the schedule for the opening.
-The first phase of the project opened on October 25, 2019.
-The rest of project opened on December 5, 2019, and October 1, 2020.
+As a result of the Mills' 2007 acquisition by Simon Property Group, the project was eventually taken over by Triple Five Group, which renamed it American Dream Meadowlands.
+The "Meadowlands" part of the name was later dropped.
+The first phase of the project opened on 25 October 2019.
+The rest of project opened on 5 December 2019, and 1 October 2020.